 Although there are numerous exceptions that each have varied and multiple provisions, many safe harbors have requirements that require financial relationships of physicians (i.e. employment agreements, rental agreements, etc.) to reflect “fair market value.”
-Common examples of such arrangements include:

 Both the Stark Law and the Ant-Kickback Statute have multiple exceptions that contain fair market value requirements, whether it’s for property, goods, or services.
 All Stark exceptions to compensation arrangements, including personal services and bona fide employment, also require compensation that is consistent with fair market value for the services performed.

 While regulatory definitions of “fair market value” are broad, FMV is generally established on a case-by-case basis in reference to compensation / pricing for the same items or services in the community and agreed upon by both parties in an arm’s length transaction.
 Compensation must also be consistent with general market value, or a certain asset’s value in a competitive marketplace.

 Ensuring compensation and pricing for goods or services are consistent fair market value is only one of many elements to address when exploring exceptions.
 Providers must also ensure all other elements of any particular requirement are met, including some that are directly tied with fair market value compensation.
 Examples include: